alexanderkoller/pergamon/src/reference-styles.typ

     print-isbn: false,

     /// Selects whether the long or short versions of the bibstrings should be used
     /// by default.
 Acceptable values are "long" and "short".
+See the documentation
+    /// of @default-long-bibstring for details.
     ///
     /// -> str
     bibstring-style: "long",